Hamiltonicity of Step-graphon: Main Result

-In this subsection, we state an essentially necessary and sufficient condition for a step-graphon $W$ to have the (strong) $H$-property.
-Let $\sigma$ be a partition for $W$, and $x^*$, $S$, $Z$, and $\cX$ be the associated concentration vector, skeleton graph, node-cycle incidence matrix, and node-flow cone, respectively.
-We now introduce the following conditions:
+Let $W$ be a step-graphon and $\sigma$ be a partition for $W$.
+Let $x^*$, $S$, $Z$, and $\cX$ be the associated concentration vector, skeleton graph, node-cycle incidence matrix, and node-circulation cone, respectively.
+We introduce the following conditions for the quadruple $(x^*,S,Z,\cX)$:

 \begin{description} \item[\it Condition $A$:] $\crk(Z) = 0$. \item[\it Condition $B$:] $x^*\in \rint \cX$, where $\rint \cX$ stands for the {\it relative interior} of $\cX$. \item[\it Condition $B'$:] $x^*\in \cX$. \item[\it Condition $C$:] $\vec S$ is strongly connected. \end{description}